 .R ABSLDR *OSCAR8,TEST8/G

-This dual mode of DEBUG TASK makes it a very powerful debugging tool.
-To the user the action of most operations look the same, whether DEBUG TASK is in task mode or at a breakpoint.
-The inspection of variables while a system is running is particularly useful.
+This dual-mode of DEBUG TASK makes it a very powerful debugging tool.
+To the user, the action of most operations looks the same, whether DEBUG TASK is in task mode or at a breakpoint.
+The inspection of variables, while a system is running, is particularly useful.
 For example, the register which stores the value from an A/D converter may be monitored at any time without first stopping at a breakpoint.
 This is important when a system is controlling a factory process.
 It is then undesirable to stop the system.
 DEBUG TASK allows effective debugging even in this situation.
 The following is a case study of a typical debugging session.

 The time involved in planning and coding the first version of OSCAR took 4 months during the latter part of 1970.
-During the next 2 years a number of modifications to the system were made.
-In particular Semaphores and Double Ended Queues were added.
+During the next 2 years, a number of modifications to the system were made.
+In particular Semaphores and Double-Ended Queues were added.
 Experience with the system has shown that it is easily picked up by programmers.
-The functions, particularly the synchronising primitives, are at first unfamiliar but with a little practice they are used as intended.
+The functions, particularly the synchronising primitives, are at first unfamiliar but with a little practice, they are used as intended.
 Thus parallel programming as against uni-programming comes naturally to most programmers when a task structured system such as OSCAR is available to them.
 There is still a certain amount of resistance to going all the way with the parallel approach.
-Programmers traditionally join their real-time jobs into a sequence which is polled at regular intervals – the ubiquitous event loop.
-In the parallel approach each job would be coded as a separate task with its activation tied precisely to the occurrence of events, which do not have to be polled.
+Programmers traditionally join their real-time jobs into a sequence that is polled at regular intervals – the ubiquitous event loop.
+In the parallel approach, each job would be coded as a separate task with its activation tied precisely to the occurrence of events, which do not have to be polled.